ttimbers/ttimbers.github.io/about/Timbers_CV.md

 ### TEACHING EXPERIENCE:

-1. **Instructor**, University of British Columbia, Vancouver, BC </br> Sept - Oct.
-2016 </br>
+1. **Instructor**, University of British Columbia, Vancouver, BC </br> Sept 2016 - Current </br>

+    DSCI 100 - Introduction to Data Science.
+Use of data science tools to summarize, visualize, and analyze data.
+Sensible workflows and clear interpretations are emphasized.

-    DSCI 511 - Programming for Data Science (for MDS graduate students - 22 students).
+    DSCI 511 - Programming for Data Science.
 Overview of data structures, iteration, flow control, and program design relevant to data exploration and analysis.
 When and how to exploit pre-existing libraries.

+    DSCI 523 - Converting data from the form in which it is collected to the form needed for analysis.
+How to clean, filter, arrange, aggregate, and transform diverse data types, e.g. strings, numbers, and date-times.

-    DSCI 521 - Computing Platforms for Data Science (for MDS graduate students - 22 students).
+    DSCI 521 - Computing Platforms for Data Science.
 How to install, maintain, and use the data scientific software "stack".
 The Unix operating system, integrated development environments, and problem solving strategies.

+    DSCI 552 - Statistical Inference and Computation I. The statistical and probabilistic foundations of inference.
+Large sample results.
+The frequentist paradigm.

-    DSCI 522 - Data Science Workflows (for MDS graduate students - 22 students).
+    DSCI 522 - Data Science Workflows.
 Basic principles of sound data scientific workflows.
 Implementing these workflows in appropriate state-of-the-art systems and languages (e.g., Python and R).
 Deliberate effort at organization, tool choice, and process.

+    DSCI 591 - Data Science Capstone Project.
+A mentored group project based on real data and questions from a partner within or outside the university.
+Students will formulate questions and design and execute a suitable analysis plan.
+The group will work collaboratively to produce a reproducible analysis pipeline, project report, presentation and possibly other products, such as a dashboard.

 2. **Teaching Fellow**, University of British Columbia, Vancouver, BC </br> Sept.
 2016 - present </br>